neonanotux/hiolauncher/README.md

-# hiolauncher
+# hiolauncher - Hordes.io Launcher
- HIO Launcher

- This simplified browser app is based on chromium and made in visual studio.

- I wanted a fast and easy way to play this game without using a big browser with alot of toolbars, plugins and extensions.
+I made this because I wanted a fast and easy way to play this game without using a big browser with alot of toolbars, plugins and extensions.

 This launcher will see new features and improvements over time.
 Enjoy hordes.io and thanks for using HIO Launcher.

  ---IMPORTANT!---

 Due to security reasons, never download HIO Launcher from another source than this.

 ### Keybinds: